 Is the Saatva Latex Hybrid a Good Mattress for You?

-How Does the Saatva Latex Hybrid Mattress Feel?
+What Does the Saatva Latex Hybrid Mattress Feel Like?

-Now that we’ve broken down the mattress construction, time to see how it actually feels, starting with how firm it is.
+Now that you know a few quick facts about this bed it’s time to see how it actually feels, starting with how firm it is.

 Measuring firmness can be tricky, because it’s so subjective!
 How firm or soft a mattress feels varies a lot from person to person, influenced by things like body weight and sleeping position.
-For reference, I’m a strict stomach sleeper, weighing around 190lbs and I’m 5’10”.
+For reference, I’m a strict stomach sleeper, weigh around 190 lbs and am 5’10”.
 So, my experience of a model could be totally different from yours.

 I would describe the Saatva Latex Hybrid as a firm model.
-I give it a 7.5/10 on the firmness scale, with 1 being incredibly soft and 10 being the firmest mattress ever.
-A standard industry rating for medium firm would be in the 6-6.5/10 range, and this mattress is definitely a touch firmer than that, due to the firm latex foam combined with pocketed coils.
+I gave it a 7.5 out of 10 on the firmness scale, with 1 being incredibly soft and 10 being the firmest mattress ever.
+A standard industry rating for medium firm would be in the 6-6.5 out of 10 range, and this mattress is definitely firmer than that.

 I’d recommend this model for back sleepers, because it offers great support and helps keep the spine in alignment.
 I felt like I was sleeping on top of the bed rather than sinking into it!
 My hips were supported and the comfort level was great.